semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

     - **Namespace Nodes**: basically empty folders for URL-based hierarchical organization
     - **Reference Nodes**: Refer to "things that exist" like people, or songs, or ideas
   - **Elements**: things that help define and systematize the nodes
-    - **Components**: datasets for node metadata, reference data, and payload data
+    - **Flows**: datasets for node metadata, reference data, and payload data
+      - **Snapshots**: temporal slices of a flow, containing RDF dataset distributions
     - **Handles**: things that let you refer to a node as a node instead of as its referent
     - **Asset Trees**: elements that allow you to attach arbitrary collections of files and folders to a mesh; in a sense, these things are "outside" the mesh, and other than the top-level "_meta" folder, they don't contain any other mesh resources

 ### Semantic Flow Workflow: